Accessing data on DCOR

 for res_dict in ds_dict["resources"]:

-# identify RT-DC data
+# identify DC data

 if res_dict["mimetype"] == "RT-DC":